 Leading up to the launch of the Global Alliance for Disaster Resource Acceleration, we hosted two Global Disability and Disaster Town Hall Meetings via Zoom, bringing together hundreds of disabled leaders to discuss the experiences of people with disabilities and disability-led organizations in the coronavirus pandemic.

-We will continue to host these Global Disability and Disaster Town Hall meetings on a monthly basis.
+We will continue to host these Global Disability and Disaster Town Hall meetings on a regular basis.

 If you are having technical issues or accessibility issues on this site, email firstname.lastname@example.org.